Europe

 All other products and services are unaffected by this incident.

-Engineering has confirmed the impact to Frankfurt (FRA) POP has been mitigated.
+Engineering has confirmed the impact to Milan (MXP)

-Engineering has confirmed that Frankfurt (FRA) POP has been fully restored.
-Customers may have experienced an increase in latency on Time to First Byte (TTFB) metrics from 14:13 to 17:27 UTC.
+Engineering has confirmed that Milan (MXP) (POP) has been fully restored.
+Customers may have experienced elevated errors and latency from 19:45 to 19:58 UTC.

 This incident is resolved.